|Elle de Amor

 SDC Associate/SAG Eligible

-Association, and the Stage Directors and Choreographers Society, she has earned
+Association, and the Stage Directors and Choreographers Society.

-For over 27 years, her theatre experience encompasses directing, acting, singing,
+Her theatre and film experience encompasses directing, acting, singing,

 costuming, stage management and most recently, playwriting.
 She received